Doctor Who Episode Guide Catalogues:

 All Doctor Who episodes from this time and beyond still exist,

-although a handful of Jon Pertwee's exist only in black and white.
+although a handful of Jon Pertwee's (which should all be in colour)

 |